 No one should have to endure the physical and emotional pain of severe injury caused by a criminally negligent drunk driver.
 Our firm focuses solely on severe injury because we believe that severe injury victims deserve the highest quality of service.
 Instead of taking on hundreds of cases at a time like many other personal injury firms, we take on a limited number of cases so that we can devote ourselves to obtaining the results that our clients deserve.

 We also have a highly skilled legal team, including those who have become leaders in their profession and who understand the dynamic of working with individuals affected by crimes.
-Attorney Marc Lenahan has been selected as the 2013 President-Elect for the National Crime Victim Bar Association, which means he will be the organization's president in 2014.
+Attorney Marc Lenahan was selected as the 2013 President-Elect for the National Crime Victim Bar Association, and was the organization's president in 2014.

 Contact our firm to learn more about what we can offer.